gauravjss/weather-app-node/README.md

         O/P:

         Right now in  Denton County
-        It is 28.4 °F and It feels like 18.6 °F.
+        It is 1 °C and It feels like -4 °C.
-        You can expect a high of 41.41 °F  and a low of 24.33 °F .
+        You can expect a high of 5 °C  and a low of -4 °C.
-        Moreover it's going to be Light rain on Saturday and next Sunday, with temperatures rising to 82°F on Thursday.
+        Moreover it's going to be Light rain on Friday and Saturday, with temperatures rising to 77°F on Thursday.